|

 Geraniums

 The geranium flowers also attract beneficial pollinators for other plants in the garden, creating a healthy ecosystem.
-The flowers also look lovely and add charm to growing along the rows or inside a garden bed.
+Plus, the flowers look lovely and add charm to growing along the rows or inside a garden bed.

 Cosmos